History of the Indiana Pacers: 2009–2010

-2010–present: A New Era
+2010–2020: Paul George and Beyond

 2010 Offseason

 In May 2010, after completing his rookie season, guard A. J. Price suffered a knee injury during a charity pick-up game that would require surgery.
 His expected rehabilitation was to last between 4–6 months, to be back just in time for training camp.

 The 2010 NBA Draft brought in five new faces for the Pacers.
 Guard Paul George out of the Fresno State University in the first round and guard Lance Stephenson from the University of Cincinnati in the second round.
 The Pacers also selected forward Ryan Reid from the Florida State University.
 The draft rights to Reid were traded on draft night to the Oklahoma City Thunder in exchange to the rights to forward/center Magnum Rolle from Louisiana Tech.
 The Pacers signed Paul George to his rookie contract on July 1, 2010.
 Lance Stephenson signed a multi-year contract with the team on July 22.
 2010.
 Just before training camp, Rolle was signed, along with big man Lance Allred.

 On August 11, 2010, the Pacers acquired guard Darren Collison and swingman James Posey from the New Orleans Hornets in a four-team, five-player deal.
 Troy Murphy was dealt to the New Jersey Nets within that trade.
 The gain of Collison has been a sign that the Pacers' starting point guard dilemma has been solved for many years to come.

 Off-the-court issues involving rookie Lance Stephenson (allegations of pushing his current girlfriend down a flight of stairs after an argument.) and current Pacers guard Brandon Rush (Suspended for five games by failing NBA drug policy for testing positive for marijuana for the third time) put a damper on the effects of the four-team trade earlier in the summer.

 2010–2011

 Adding to the already young core of Danny Granger and Roy Hibbert, the newly acquired Darren Collison added what will hopefully be the team's first stable point guard since Mark Jackson from the early 2000s.
-In the 2010–2011 season, the team went 2-3 in the first five games.
-On November 9 in a home game against Denver, the team scored 54 points in the 3rd quarter alone, shooting 20-21 in the process, on the way to a 144-113 rout of the Nuggets.
+In the 2010–2011 season, the team went 2–3 in the first five games.
+On November 9 in a home game against Denver, the team scored 54 points in the 3rd quarter alone, shooting 20–21 in the process, on the way to a 144–113 rout of the Nuggets.
 Led by Mike Dunleavy's 24 points in the period, the team set a franchise record for most points in a quarter and was only four points short of the all-time NBA record for points in a quarter (58) set in the 1970s.